contentinnovation/NeurIPS-2018-papers/README.md

 # NeurIPS 2018 Paper Summaries

-Machine-generated summaries and highlights of every paper accepted at Thirty-second Conference on Neural Information Processing Systems.
+Machine-generated summaries and highlights of every paper accepted at the Thirty-second Conference on Neural Information Processing Systems.

 There are 1008 papers in total.
 The 41 NLP NeurIPS papers are now in a separate directory.